 5. Annamaet Grain-Free Lean Reduced Fat Dry Dog Food

-Compared to grain-inclusive or fiber-heavy diets, Annamaet prioritizes protein quality and digestibility.
-The tradeoff is a higher price point and less availability in some regions.
+Compared to traditional low-fat foods, this formula stands out for its grain-free approach and focus on holistic nutrition.
+The tradeoff is a potentially higher price and limited availability in some regions.

 - May be harder to find locally